hrvthzslt/personal-site/content/posts/replicate-my-developer-environment-like-an-almost-modern-caveman.md

 draft: false
 ---

 I am a simple man, therefore I like simple solutions for simple problems.
 My problem was the replication of my developer environment.
-It is simple because I only care about the shell environment; I don't need an army of dotfiles or desktop applications to make my workflow viable.
+It is simple because I only care about the shell environment, I don't need an army of dotfiles or desktop applications to make my workflow viable.

 <!--more-->